 Think about it.
 Who is really pulling your strings when what’s in your subconscious accounts for 96% of your reality?
-If you have been meditating for a while and been watching that crazy mind doing its nonsense, you will soon see the scum rise to the surface.
-Yes, this urgh! stuff has been running your life and it’s got to stop!
+If you have been meditating for a while and been watching that mind doing its thing, you will soon see stuff rising to the surface.
+Yes, stuff that has been running your life all along and it’s time you got back some control.

-What you also need to know is that you can consciously change the quality of the prana in your system through the practice of pranayama, or breathing techniques.
-The way you breathe is the way you think and vice versa.
-Hence, you need to appreciate that breath and thought go hand in hand.
-That is why the Vedic scriptures say pranayama can even change your karma or destiny.
-You can change the quality of your being by working on your breath.
-Equally, you can change the state of your being by working on your thoughts because we are all energy beings.
+What we also need to know is that we can consciously change the quality of the prana in our system through the practice of pranayama, or breathing techniques.
+The way we breathe is the way we think and vice versa.
+Hence, we need to appreciate that breath and thought go hand in hand.
+That is why the Vedic scriptures say pranayama can even change our karma or destiny.
+We can change the quality of our being by working on our breath.
+Equally, we can change the state of our being by working on our thoughts simply because we are all energy beings.

 Related reading: Pranas, tejas and ojas

-From a neurophysiological standpoint, all thoughts are energy which means they have the potential to effect change.
+2. From a neurophysiological standpoint, all thoughts are yes, energy which means they have the potential to effect change.

-Clairvoyants have reported that thoughts sent out in anger is often seen as red or black arrows shooting out.
+Clairvoyants have reported that thoughts sent out in anger is often seen as red or black energy shooting out.
 If your target is near enough, he or she would receive these arrows in her aura.
 That’s how people are able to sense when someone is really upset with them.
 Worse yet, these ‘arrows’ leave behind a hole in the aura of the angry person.
 If the anger is allowed to fester, like harbouring it over a long time, years maybe, the next thing to happen is dis-ease appearing in the physical body of the one holding the anger.

-And by the time you truly understand the immense power of your mind and how your thoughts can shape your reality, you find that humility is second nature.
-Nothing and nobody bothers you and even more odd is that you become disinterested in asking for anything because you are pretty satisfied with what you have or don’t have.
+And by the time we truly understand the immense power of our mind and how our thoughts can shape our reality, we find that humility has become second nature.
+Nothing and nobody bothers us and best of all, we become disinterested in asking for anything more because we are pretty satisfied with what we have or don’t have.
 Life gets really simplified.
-There isn’t anything more you need or want.
-That, by the way, is what I am going through right now and it amuses me no end that I have come all this way for nothing (no pun intended).
+There isn’t anything more we need or want.

-From Buddha’s standpoint, thoughts are energy and create samskaras & karma
+3. From Buddha’s standpoint, thoughts are energy that create samskaras & therefore karma

-There is a concept in Buddhism known as the Dependent Origination.
+There is a concept in Buddhism known as The Twelve Links of Dependent Origination.
 It explains how one thing gives rise to another in the process of cause and effect.
 What this concept really means is that we should watch our thoughts because they create a chain effect.
 Thought leads to emotion.
 Emotion leads to behaviour.
 And just like that, we are caught forever on the wheel of samsara, life after life, constantly creating and adding karma when a little bit of awareness can arrest our pain and suffering.
 Until we bring awareness to our thought processes, we are hopelessly lost.
-In time to come, you might want to consider training yourself through meditation to find the gap between thoughts.
-Next, try lengthening that gap.
-And finally, entertain no thoughts.

-From the Iceberg Theory standpoint, thoughts are energy that lurk beneath the surface and they are the ones that pull the strings
+4. From the Iceberg Theory standpoint, thoughts are energy that lurk beneath the surface and they are the ones that pull the strings

-The Iceberg Theory was created by Freud to explain that 96% of our reality is ruled by our subconscious.
+The Iceberg Theory was created by Freud to explain that 96% of our reality is actually ruled by our subconscious.
 Wow! meaning to say that more than half the time, we think, feel and act without being aware of what we are really doing.
-Actually that’s true.
+That’s quite true.
 How many of us are able to pause between stimulus and response and to rest in the gap thereby giving ourselves the chance to choose wisely and mindfully?
-Very few of us indeed.
-But not all is lost because we can decide what resides in our subconscious instead of letting it run our show.
-In that way, we change our reality and destiny.
+Very few indeed.
+But all is not lost because we can decide what resides in our subconscious and what runs our show.
+In that way, we can change our reality and destiny.

-From the hypnotist standpoint, your subconscious is very malleable and you can program your reality, a most powerful tool indeed
+5. From the hypnotist standpoint, your subconscious is very malleable and you can program your reality, a most powerful tool indeed

 - your subconscious responds extremely well to an instruction that is accompanied by vivid emotion and mental images

-- your subconscious is your best partner; it goes and creates the reality you planted without asking why, how, what, etc.
+- your subconscious is your best partner as it goes and creates the reality you planted without asking why, how, what, etc.

-When you climb into bed tonight, I would like you to exercise the choice of what you will take with you into your sleep.
+When you climb into bed tonight, you might want to exercise the choice of what you will take with you into your sleep.
 If you want to change your life, you will have to start programming your subconscious in a conscious way so that you have more of that 96% under your control.
 What will you program it with?
 Only what’s positive and good.
-First, go over your day and pick out the positive good things about it, what you did or said.
-Strengthen these good things by affirming yourself.
-Feel good that you are able to do good.

-Next, think about what you want as your reality.
+Think about what you want as your reality.
 See it in your imagination in its full glory.
 How you are dressed, who is there with you, how you feel.
-Even though it’s an imagined scene, I want you to treat it like your new reality has already been fulfilled.
+Even though it’s an imaginary scene, treat it like your new reality has already been fulfilled.
 Follow it with an affirmation that begins with these two powerful words, “I am…. “.
 Who you want to be, what you want your life to be, start it with “I am… “.
 As sleep takes over, let it go and have a good night’s rest.
 Make sure you don’t overdo it otherwise you end up with a mind so active that sleep eludes you.
 Now that you have already planted the seed, let it do its work while you rest.
 Repeat again for every night until what you want manifests itself.

 ~ ॐ ~